-1 M S 1 Staffing Private Limited was incorporated under the Companies Act, 2013 (the Act') The company is engaged in business of providing managed staffing solutions, information technology and telecom infrastructure services
+I.M.S.I Staffing Private Limited(IMSI) is a Company incorporated under the Companies Act, 2013 ('the Act').
+IMSI is engaged in the business of providing staffing services to clients in Information Technology sector.

-National Company law tribunal (NCLT) vide its order dated July 9, 2019 has approved the scheme of demerger of staffing division of 1 M S I (India) Pvt Ltd (hereinafter called "the demerged company") into the company with an appointed date of April 1, 2018 ("the appointed date") In terms of the scheme and as approved by NCLT:
+National Company law tribunal (NCLT) vide its order dated 09.07.2019 has approved the scheme of demerger of staffing division of I.M.S.I (India) Pvt Ltd (hereinafter called "the demerged company") into the company with an appointed date of 01.04.2018 ("the appointed date").
+Further, on 28.01.2021, NCLT has approved the replacement of revised share exchange ratio in the scheme of arrangement of demerger for the effective implementation of the scheme.
+In terms of the scheme and as approved by NCLT:

-- All the assets and liabilities of the staffing division of the demerged company were deemed to be transferred to the company on a going concern basis - with effect from the appointed date

-In consideration of the demerger including transfer and vesting of staffing division of the demerged company to the company, 5317 equity shares of the company of face value of INR 10 to be issued to the members of the demerged company for every 100 equity shares of Rs 100 each held by them in the demerged company.
+- All the assets and liabilities of the staffing division of the demerged company were deemed to be transferred to the company on a going concern basis with effect from the appointed date. - In consideration of the demerger including transfer and vesting of staffing division of the demerged company to the company, 53,17,000 equity shares of the company of face value of INR 10 each as fully paidup, were alloted to the shareholders of demerged company on proportionate basis.